stellar/stellar-account-tools/README.md

-# stellar-account-tools
+# Stellar Account Tools

-A web application that provides tools for managing Stellar accounts
+A web application that provides tools for managing Stellar accounts.